tournesol-app/tournesol/frontend/README.md

     Copyright 2021 Association Tournesol - Author Chris Vossen

-    Tournesol Criteria Icons are licensed under the Creative Comons Attribution-ShareAlike 4.0 International
+    Tournesol Criteria Icons are licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0).

-    License (CC BY-SA 4.0).
+    You are free to share, copy and redistribute the material in any medium or format, and/or to adapt remix, transform, and build upon the material for any purpose, even commercially, as long as  give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

     You should have received a copy of the license along with this work.
-If not, see <https://creativecommons.org/licenses/by-sa/4.0/>.
+If not, see <https://creativecommons.org/licenses/by/4.0/>.

-See the full legal code [CC BY-SA 4.0][lic-frontend-cc-by-sa-4.0].
+See the full legal code [CC BY 4.0][lic-frontend-cc-by-4.0].

 Affected materials:
 - `public/images/criteriaIcons/reliability.svg`